Detection of Mycoplasma genitalium in cases of suspected infection

 Care must be taken to avoid cross-contamination during handling of specimens.

-This test does not detect other Mycoplasma or Ureaplasma spp.
+This test does not detect other Mycoplasma or Ureaplasma species.

-This test is intended for use in clinical monitoring or management of patients; it is not intended for use in medico-legal applications.
+This test is intended for clinical monitoring or management of patients; it is not intended for use in medico-legal applications.

 Appropriate specimen collection and handling is necessary for optimal assay performance.